MetaDocencia/NASA_TOPS-OS101-2026/Module_5/Lesson_1/M5_L1_readme.md

 Scientists can share their incremental progress throughout the research process and invite community feedback.
 Sharing more parts of the research process creates more interactions between researchers and can improve the end result (which may be a peer-reviewed article).

-Throughout this module we will show you how to use, make, and share open results.
+Throughout Module 5 we will show you how to use, make, and share open results.

 ### The Practice of 'Open'

 Specifically, the "Use, Make, Share" format has been naturally embedded throughout the curriculum and should be a familiar format by now.
 Lesson 2 will cover "Using".
 Lesson 3 will cover "Making".
 Lesson 4 will cover "Sharing".
 Throughout this module, we will pay particular attention to manuscripts and other research products as examples because the previous modules covered "Use, Make, Share" in the context of components with data and software.

 <img src="../images/media/thepracticeofopen.jpg" style="width:100%;height:auto;" />
+Image credit: NASA

 ## Examples of Open Results